-Do you want to improve the trajectory of your growth in 2019?
+Do you want to improve the trajectory of your growth this year?
 What are you willing to change to make that happen?
 And what can you do additionally, beyond your current activity – which is probably fantastic and challenging enough already!

-Let me share 5 ideas to help you shift the company toward new heights in 2019!
+Let me share 5 ideas to help you shift the company toward new heights in the coming year!

 1. IMPLEMENT A CULTURE THAT SUPPORTS YOUR STRATEGY